COMBASE/cloud-api-v3-js-client/docs/StockReceiptsKORONARetailApi.md

 <a name="getStockReceiptItem"></a>
 # **getStockReceiptItem**
-> StockReceiptItem getStockReceiptItem(accountId, stockReceiptIdOrNumber, productIdOrNumber)
+> StockReceiptItem getStockReceiptItem(koronaAccountId, stockReceiptIdOrNumber, productIdOrNumber)

 lists the stock-receipt item